 Sectors that are surviving: IT & technology | Healthcare and public sector, charity and social work

-The coronavirus pandemic has led employers to ensure staff can uphold social distancing in their places of work and (in many cases) to battle with the economic repercussions of the previous lockdown, current local lockdowns and recessions both in this country and worldwide.
-Different industries, sectors and job roles have been affected in different ways, with some being able to continue operating with little disturbance, while others have been forced to a standstill.
+The coronavirus pandemic has led employers to ensure staff can uphold social distancing in their places of work and (in many cases) to battle with the economic repercussions of lockdowns and recessions both in this country and worldwide.
+Different industries, sectors and job roles have been affected in different ways, with some being able to continue operating with less disturbance, while others have been forced to a standstill.
 The impact of the pandemic isn’t just relevant for people considering a career in the latter sectors and employers: being aware of the effects on the wider economy will benefit anybody’s commercial awareness.

-Talk of a second wave and uncertainty around the long-term repercussions of the pandemic may have made consideration of the future feel like a task best to be avoided right now.
-As the UK faces its first recession since 2009, this is especially true when it comes to thinking about careers.
+Ongoing uncertainty, exacerbated by new strains of the virus and changes to the extent of social distancing measures, may have led consideration of the future to feel like a task best avoided right now.
+As the UK faces its first recession since 2009, this might be particularly true when it comes to thinking about careers.
 While it’s fine to prioritise your mental health at the moment, remember that coronavirus shouldn’t – and doesn’t – mean your career ambitions are unattainable.
 There will still be people hiring and your skills will be needed.
 To illustrate this, and perhaps to guide you if you do decide to change the direction of your career as a result of the pandemic, we’ve picked out some examples of sectors that are ‘surviving’ and those that are ‘struggling’.

 There’s no way to be 100% certain about the future of the job market – the following is based on our assessment and perception of the information available at the time of writing.
 We would always encourage students and graduates to do as much research as possible from a variety of sources before making career decisions.
 Please read this article for more guidance on how coronavirus could affect graduate recruitment and your job hunt.